wso2/docs-choreo-dev/en/docs/insights/view-api-insights.md

 ### Geo Map

 The **Geo Map** page allows you to see a geographical representation of your API usage.
-You can use this page to make business decisions such as identifying growing regions, analyzing the impact of a region specific marketing campaign, etc.
+You can use this page to make business decisions such as identifying growing regions, analyzing the impact of a region-specific marketing campaign, etc.

 ![Geo Map page](../assets/img/insights/geomap-page-full.png){.cInlineImage-full}